John J. Casey1

 Anna married Eugene Kilpatrick, Vandling, they moved to Syracuse and they were the parents of six children, Vincent, Anna Rose, Mary, Donald, Eugene, Eileen.

-Clara died shortly after birth."1 John was born on 10 December 1860, at 120 Gordon Avenue at Carbondale, Luzerne County, Pennsylvania 18407.2 He was the son of Thomas Casey and Ann Mulroy.
-He was baptized on 14 December 1860, at at St. Rose of Lima Church, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 He married Annie Joyce on 26 October 1887 at St. Rose of Lima Church at Carbondale, Lackawanna County, Pennsylvania 18407.
+Clara died shortly after birth."1 John was born on 10 December 1860, at 120 Gordon Avenue at Carbondale, Luzerne County, Pennsylvania 18407.2 He was baptized on 14 December 1860, at at St. Rose of Lima Church, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 He married Annie Joyce on 26 October 1887 at St. Rose of Lima Church at Carbondale, Lackawanna County, Pennsylvania 18407.
 The following article appeared in the Wednesday, October 26, 1887 edition of the Carbondale Leader:

 CASEY-JOYCE